MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 <td align="left">0xC1900107</td>
 <td align="left">A cleanup operation from a previous installation attempt is still pending and a system reboot is required in order to continue the upgrade.
 </td>
 <td align="left">Reboot the device and run setup again.
 If restarting device does not resolve the issue, then use the Disk Cleanup utility and cleanup the temporary as well as the System files.
-See [Disk cleanup in Windows 10](https://support.microsoft.com/en-us/instantanswers/8fef4121-711b-4be1-996f-99e02c7301c2/disk-cleanup-in-windows-10) for more information.</td>
+For more information, see [Disk cleanup in Windows 10](https://support.microsoft.com/en-us/instantanswers/8fef4121-711b-4be1-996f-99e02c7301c2/disk-cleanup-in-windows-10).</td>
 </tr>
 <tr class="odd">
 <td align="left">0xC1900209</td>